Leadwerks/glTFExtensions/ULTRA_CollisionShape/README.md

 Rotation can use four components to specicify a quaternion, or three components to specify Euler rotation.

-Shape is a string value, and can be any of the following:
-- BOX
-- CYLINDER
-- CONE
-- CAPSULE
-- SPHERE
-- CONVEX_HULL
-- MESH

 Alternatively, a 4x4 matrix can be used to specify the rotation and offset.
 If a matrix is used, the matrix must be normalized, and the size parameter must still be included.